ka1amita/cheatsheets/Docker.md

 # Material Review

 * How can I create a new container image?
+  > Manually installing software in a container and then committing.
-  > Using parent image and Dockerfile or ...
+  > Using Dockerfile.
   > An image is basically a diff.
 * What is a parent image and how can I decide on the right one?
   > A parent image is the image that your image is based on.
 It refers to the contents of the FROM directive in the Dockerfile.